Calculus Placement Test

 Credit cannot be given for both MA 130 and MA 150, so it is important to select the correct introductory calculus course based on your major, your results on the Calculus Placement Test, your mathematics background, and your interests.

-In short, anyone who may want or need to take an introductory calculus course at Saint Michael's must take the test.
+In short, anyone who may want or need to take an introductory calculus course at Saint Michael’s must take the test.
 This includes anyone majoring in Biochemistry, Biology, Business Administration, Chemistry, Computer Science, Data Science, Economics, Engineering, Environmental Science, Mathematics, Physics, Pre-Pharmacy, or Statistics.
 Exploratory majors with an interest in the natural and mathematical sciences also need to take the test.
 In addition, anyone preparing for medical, veterinary, dental, or pharmaceutical school needs to take the test.
-If you are unsure whether you should take the test, please contact Associate Dean of the College, Jonathan D'Amore at email@example.com or 802.654.2347 for more information.
+If you are unsure whether you should take the test, please contact Associate Dean of the College, Tim Mackin at firstname.lastname@example.org or 802.654.2347 for more information.

 You should take the test as soon as possible so you can use the feedback from the Mathematics Department to select an appropriate class.
 The test should be taken before you register for a calculus class.